Kinvey/swift-sdk/KinveyKit-History-template.md

 ** Release Date: ** TBD

 * Added support for log-in with twitter
     * Deprecate Facebook-specific methods and replace with generic social identity.
 See `KCSUser`.
     * Requires linking Twitter.framework and Accounts.framework.
 * Added support for `id<KCSPersistable>` objects to be used as match values in `KCSQuery` when using relationships through `KCSLinkedAppdataStore`.
 * Deprecated `KCSEntityDict`.
 You can now just save/load `NSMutableDictionary` objects directly with the backend.
 Use them like any other `KCSPersistable`.
     * Note: using a non-mutable `NSDictionary` will not have its fields updated when saving the object.
+* Improved usability for Push Notifications
+    * Deprecated `- [KCSPush onLoadHelper:]`; user `- [KCSPush onLoadHelper:error:]` instead to capture set-up errors.

 ## 1.8
 ### 1.8.3